 Meditation drastically releases stress and will assist you to express your emotions understand in a healthy and controlled manner.
 Meditation will allow you to calm down and reduce the dysfunctional emotions that lead to your angry outbursts.

 Anger is an intense emotion physically and well as mentally.
 Anger floods the body with stress hormones including cortisol, and this stimulates a fight or flight response and increases heart rate, blood pressure and perspiration.
 Meditation has been proven to actively lower cortisol, and therefore to diminish the physical response that anger has on your body.
 When this physical response is diminished, managing the emotional response to anger becomes much easier.

-Meditation also releases feel-good hormones including serotonin, which is key to relaying signals from one part of the brain to another and has a profound impact on mood, happiness and general well-being.
+Meditation also releases feel-good hormones including serotonin, which is the key to relaying signals from one part of the brain to another and has a profound impact on mood, happiness and general well-being.

 If you would like to read more about the benefits of meditation, see the research on our website.

 Think you might have anger management issues?
-Streamline Meditation provides a number of online and in-person meditation classes that can help you to manage and express your emotions in a healthy way.
+Streamline Meditation provides a number of online and in-person meditation classes that can help you to manage your emotions in a healthy way.
 For more information about how meditation can improve your life, contact Streamline Meditation today.